rabutler/SuperTicTacToe/instructions.md

 If the player made a mistake, the "undo" button can be used to go back one move.
 Currently, it is only allowable to undo once.

+**Click over to the "Game" tab to begin.**

 ## Bugs

 If something doesn't seem right to you, or there is an obvious bug please let me know.
-Please take a screen shot of the board, then head to the [GitHub Issues](https://github.com/rabutler/SuperTicTacToe/issues) page, and describe the last move, and the reason you think it is a bug.
+Please take a screen shot of the board, then head to the [GitHub Issues](https://github.com/rabutler/UltimateTicTacToe/issues) page, and describe the last move, and the reason you think it is a bug.

 ## Code
-The code is available at http://github.com/rabutler/SuperTicTacToe
+The code is available at http://github.com/rabutler/UltimateTicTacToe